markusressel/xs1-api-client/README.rst

 Usage
 -----

-For a basic example have a look at the ``example.py`` file.
+For a basic example have a look at the `example.py <https://github.com/markusressel/xs1_api_client/blob/master/example.py>`_ file.
-If you need more info have a look at the `documentation <http://xs1-api-client.readthedocs.io/>`_ at which should help.
+If you need more info have a look at the `documentation <http://xs1-api-client.readthedocs.io/>`_ which should help.

 License
 =======